'After clean water, vaccination is the most effective public health intervention in the world for saving lives and promoting good health.'

 - We recommend you read about these vaccines and read the product information before you bring your child to clinic.

-- You can read the vaccine product information leaflets here:
+- You can read the vaccine product information leaflets here for the vaccines we use:

-- More information about the vaccines can be found in the leaflet about preschool immunisations here Pre-school Vaccinations: A Guide to Vaccinations from 2 years old until starting primary school [772kb]
+- More information about the vaccines can be found in the leaflet about preschool immunisations here A guide to immunisation for for pre-school (publishing.service.gov.uk)

 - You can also see information on the NHS immunisation website here MMR and DTaP/IPV